gjoseph92/soundDB/PREREQUISITES.md

 1. Download the Python 3.5 64-bit Windows installer from <http://conda.pydata.org/miniconda.html>
 2. Run the installer and follow the instructions.
 If unsure about any setting, simply accept the defaults as they all can be changed later.
-3. When finished, a new Command Prompt window will open.
-If not, run Command Prompt yourself.
+3. When finished, open Command Prompt.
 4. Type `conda --version` and hit Enter.
 If you see a version number, and not error messages, the installation worked.
 5. Type `python` and hit Enter.
 You should see something like this: